Praise for Should the FDA Reject Itself?

 The Food and Drug Administration has been front and center during the Covid pandemic.
 We have heard how it has cut short its usual procedures to speed introduction of promising therapies.
 But why are its usual procedures so long?
 Why shouldn’t any promising life-saving therapy qualify for an Emergency Use Authorization?
-Such questions need to be aired out, and that is what Why the FDA Should Reject Itself does.
+Such questions need to be aired out, and that is what Should the FDA Reject Itself? does.

 Sam Peltzman, Ralph & Dorothy Keller Distinguished Service Professor of Economics Emeritus, University of Chicago Booth School of Business